-- In 2017, another regulatory disclosure involves the State of Virginia Maine, and in the State of Vermont.
+- In 2017, another regulatory disclosure involved the State of Virginia, Maine, and the State of Vermont.

 Investors may be able to recover Sierra Income losses through a FINRA claim.
-FINRA claims are often one-way investors can potentially recoup their losses in these types of investments.
-The customer dispute process at FINRA is fast, private and easier than traditional lawsuits.
-Also, there are not usually depositions, because it is paper-based discovery.
+FINRA claims are often one-way; investors can potentially recoup their losses in these types of investments.
+The customer dispute process at FINRA is fast, private, and easier than traditional lawsuits.
+Also, there are not usually depositions because it is a paper-based discovery.

-The reality is that these types of investments are complex, and many financial advisors may not fully comprehend all the intricacies, conflicts, nor investment risks.
-There have been issues raised by regulators regarding investments and this has caused many broker-dealers to stop selling these types of investments.
+The reality is that these types of investments are complex, and many financial advisors may not fully comprehend all the intricacies, conflicts, or investment risks.
+Regulators have raised issues regarding investments, which has caused many broker-dealers to stop selling these investments.

 If you are an investor that purchased Sierra Income or non-traded BDCs and you have suffered losses, you should consider your potential options for recovering your investment losses.